Skip to main content

 • The school API was mainly designed to deliver classes timetables.
 Getting information about rooms availability needed multiple requests.

-• I didn’t had an official access to the school API and didn’t wanted being responsible of an unintentional Denial of service attack 😄.
+• I didn’t have official access to the school API and didn’t want to risk causing an unintentional denial-of-service attack 😄.

 This Backend server is responsible of polling the school API every hour to get information about classes timetables, deduce rooms availability from it, store it in a SQLite database and serve all these information through a simple RESTful API.